heykatie/SageByTDZ/documentation/SAGE_API_docs.md

          }
       }

-* Successful Response when there is no logged in user
+* Successful Response when there is no logged in user.
   * Status Code: 200
   * Headers:
     * Content-Type: application/json